Playbooks · · 9 min read

 Capital deployed specifically to this strategy now exceeds $3 billion across the major players.
 The pace is accelerating.
 Crete acquired more than 10 accounting firms in 2025 alone.
 Shield Technology Partners, Thrive's MSP roll-up, plans to double its portfolio from 7 to 14+ firms by the end of Q1 2026.

 Early results are promising.
 Long Lake's path to $100 million EBITDA in under two years is genuinely unusual.
-Crescendo's margin profile, reportedly four times higher than that of traditional call centres, suggests the automation thesis holds in at least some contexts.
+Crescendo's margin profile, reportedly four times higher than traditional call centres, suggests the automation thesis works in at least some contexts.
 General Catalyst claims some portfolio companies are doubling EBITDA margins within 12 months of AI deployment.

 The talent is serious.
 Marc Bhargava, who leads General Catalyst's Creation Strategy, previously cofounded Tagomi (acquired by Coinbase).
 Thrive has embedded OpenAI engineers directly into portfolio companies.
 These aren't financial engineers sprinkling AI terminology on old playbooks.